dtcaciuc/nitrous/doc/userguide.rst

 Calling Python Functions
 ------------------------

-Python functions can also be called.
-The limitation here is that the call chain has to end up with a Nitrous function or an *emitter* (more on those later).
+Any calls to regular Python functions are evaluated at compile time.
+The limitation here is that the call chain has to end up with a Nitrous function or an `emitter`_.
 This, for example, can be used to implement simple templates.
 Given

 .. code-block:: python